Society Handover:A Comprehensive Guide

 FAQ’S

 It is the builder’s responsibility to turn over certain paperwork to society after it has been constituted.
 The organisation will maintain custody of these records.
-The Managing Committee must receive these records from the developer since they are crucial to the project’s success.
+The Managing Committee must receive these records from the developer since they are crucial to the project’s success and all other details about society management system, if any.

 You should register a consumer complaint against the constructor.
 You may report a crime to the authorities if you like.
 If the police don’t respond, you may file a private complaint with the magistrate or ask the high court for guidance.